 • Ontario's leading-edge mine supply and service sector employs more than 40,000 people and Ontario produces more than $10 billion worth of mining supplies and services every year.

 • There are over 1,400 mining supply and service companies in Ontario.
-View the top 6 reasons to choose Ontario mining supply and services suppliers.

 • As producers of minerals and metals that are key components in the clean energy transition, mining companies across the province also adhere to the highest environmental standards in energy conservation, carbon emission reduction, and adoption of clean technologies.